SemanticDialect: Semantic-Aware Mixed-Format Quantization for Video Diffusion Transformers: Experiments

 \subsection{Experimental Setup}

-\para{Models and Evaluation Settings} We evaluate \papername on Open-Sora~1.0~\citep{zheng2024open} and Open-Sora~2.0~\citep{peng2025open2}, which use two different representative architectures, factorized spatial/temporal attention and full 3D attention, respectively.
-In Open-Sora~1.0, videos are generated with 100 DDIM sampling steps and a CFG scale of 4.0, whereas Open-Sora~2.0 uses 50 denoising steps under the default configuration.
-We use VBench~\citep{huang2024vbench} for comprehensive comparisons and follow prior works~\citep{ren2024consisti2v,feng2025q} by reporting eight key dimensions covering frame-wise quality, temporal quality, and semantics.
-For brevity, we abbreviate \textit{Background Consistency} as \textit{BG Consist.} and \textit{Semantic \& Style Consistency} as \textit{SS Consist.} in the tables.
-In addition, following EvalCrafter~\citep{liu2024evalcrafter}, we report CLIPSIM for text--video alignment and CLIP-Temp for temporal consistency, DOVER~\citep{wu2023exploring} for aesthetic and technical video quality, and Flow-score for general motion information.
-Detailed settings and metric descriptions are provided in the Appendix~\ref{app:metrics} and \ref{app:eval_setting}.
+\para{Models and Evaluation Settings} We evaluate \papername on Open-Sora~1.0 (724M)~\citep{zheng2024open} and Open-Sora~2.0 (11B)~\citep{peng2025open2}, covering two representative architectures: factorized spatial/temporal attention and full 3D attention, respectively.
+For Open-Sora~1.0, we use 100 denoising steps with CFG scale 4.0; Open-Sora~2.0 uses 50 steps with CFG scale 7.5 (text) and 3.0 (image).
+We employ VBench~\citep{huang2024vbench} and report eight key dimensions, following prior works~\citep{ren2024consisti2v,feng2025q}.
+We abbreviate \textit{Background Consistency} as \textit{BG Consist.} and \textit{Semantic \& Style Consistency} as \textit{SS.
+Consist.} Ablation studies use a reduced prompt set for computational efficiency.
+In addition, following EvalCrafter~\citep{liu2024evalcrafter}, we report CLIPSIM for text--video alignment and CLIP-Temp for temporal consistency, DOVER~\citep{wu2023exploring} for aesthetic and technical quality (VQA-A/T), and flow score for motion information.
+Details are in Appendices~\ref{app:metrics} and \ref{app:eval_setting}.